Charles E. Roberts

 Charles E. Roberts (March 13, 1843 – March 1934) was an American engineer, inventor and an important early client and patron of Frank Lloyd Wright.
 In 1896, Wright remodeled Robert's house in Oak Park.

 Personal life

-Charles E Roberts was born on March 13, 1843, near Rochester, New York., the son of David Roberts and his wife Elizabeth Whipple Roberts.
+Charles E Roberts was born on March 13, 1843, near Rochester, New York, the son of David Roberts and his wife Elizabeth Whipple Roberts.

 On February 3, 1876, Roberts married Cleantha Wilbur.
 They had five children: Alice May, Owen Wilbur, James Wilbur, Charles Willis and Chapin Roberts, all of whom were born in Illinois.
 Alice May Roberts (born December 13, 1876), married Prairie School architect Charles E. White, Jr. (b May 18, 1876, in Boston) who worked in Wright's Oak Park Studio (1903–1905), and who later remodeled the Charles E. Roberts Stable, on November 26, 1901.
-Mrs. Charles E. Roberts (née Cleantha Wilbur) was the maternal aunt of B. Harley Bradley of Kankakee, IL, another important Wright client (her sister, Alice M. Wilbur, married Byron Chapman Bradley).
+Mrs. Charles E. Roberts (née Cleantha Wilbur) was the maternal aunt of B. Harley Bradley of Kankakee, Illinois, another important Wright client (her sister, Alice M. Wilbur, married Byron Chapman Bradley).

 Roberts died in Oak Park in March 1934.